mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

     [-14.09225541  -5.05899648   8.28955762]

 As expected, my weights nearly perfectly match the sk-learn `LogisticRegression` weights.
 If I trained the algorithm longer and with a small enough learning rate, they would eventually match exactly.
 Why?
-Because gradient descent on a convex function will always reach the global optimum, given enough time and sufficiently small learning rate.
+Because gradient ascent on a concave function will always reach the global optimum, given enough time and sufficiently small learning rate.

 # What's the Accuracy?
 To get the accuracy, I just need to use the final weights to get the logits for the dataset (`final_scores`).
 Then I can use `sigmoid` to get the final predictions and round them to the nearest integer (0 or 1) to get the predicted class.